Stories about the flora and fauna I am observing in Costa Rica from July to September, 2019.

 Returning to the lodge’s balcony for lunch we noticed some white-necked jacobin hummingbirds, with their blindingly white chests; who it seems love to celebrate the near daily afternoon showers by fanning their tails and doing a little dance on a branch in the rain.

-It’s been an amazing morning here at Rancho Naturalista, the first of many I hope to enjoy during my 5-week stay, in which I’ll be creating and sharing lots of sketches and paintings inspired by this incredible corner of Costa Rica.
+It’s been an amazing day here at Rancho Naturalista, the first of many I hope to enjoy during my 5-week stay, in which I’ll be creating and sharing lots of sketches and paintings inspired by this incredible corner of Costa Rica.
 Join me here and I’ll take you out for a hike or we can do some nature sketching!
+Rancho Naturalista is located a few hours drive south east of the capital city of San Jose, near the town of Turrialba.

 Learn more about Rancho Naturalista on their WEBSITE.